Skip to main content

 Paragraphs

 The API and SDKs allow easy specification of an article's title and body.
-To include other types of paragraphs—such as the lead paragraph—or multiple text block, use the paraSpecs field.
+To include other types of paragraphs—such as the lead paragraph—or multiple text blocks, use the paraSpecs field.
 The public API currently recognizes three paragraph types: title, abstract (also referred to as lead) and text (the body of the article).

 curl -X POST -H 'X-API-KEY: <YOUR_API_KEY>' -H 'accept: */*' -H 'content-type: application/json' 'https://media-api.geneea.com/v2/nlp/analyze' -d '{